OctopusDeploy/blog/blog/2021-07/custom-docker-registry/index.md

 1. Contact `/v2` to confirm the server supports the correct API.
 2. Perform a HEAD query on `{name}/blobs/{digest}`, where `name` is the image name like `alpine`, and `digest` is a hash of the layer.
 3. If the layer does not exist, perform a POST to `{name}/blobs/uploads`.
-The response from this path includes a `Location` header in the format `{name}/blobs/uploads/{uuid}` where the layer upload will be performed.
+The response from this path includes a `Location` header in the format `{name}/blobs/uploads/{uuid}` where the layer upload is performed.
 4. The layer is then uploaded, potentially as many small chunks, as PATCH requests to `{name}/blobs/uploads/{uuid}`.
 The data being sent is captured in the `Range` header, and the server is expected to incrementally populate the layer file with each incoming chunk.
 5. When a layer is uploaded, a PUT call is made to `{name}/blobs/uploads/{uuid}`.
 This request includes a query parameter called `digest` whose value is the hash of the layer that was completed.
-6. Once the layers are uploaded, a HEAD query on `{name}/manifests/{reference}` will determine if the manifest already exists on the server.
+6. Once the layers are uploaded, a HEAD query on `{name}/manifests/{reference}` determines if the manifest already exists on the server.
-7. If the manifest does not exist, a PUT request on `{name}/manifests/{reference}` will created it.
+7. If the manifest does not exist, a PUT request on `{name}/manifests/{reference}` creates it.

 ## Pulling an image

-Pulling an image is much easier than pushing one:
+Pulling an image is easier than pushing one:

 1. Contact `/v2` to confirm the server supports the correct API.
 2. Perform a HEAD query on `{name}/manifests/{reference}` to determine if the manifest exists.